The Stephen Katz Distinguished Visiting Scholar in Interdisciplinary Aging Studies

 All are invited to the second annual Stephen Katz Lecture in Interdisciplinary Aging Studies with our esteemed guest, Dr. Amanda Grenier.
 Dr. Grenier will discuss the results of her four-year ethnographic study on homelessness in Montreal, Quebec.
 The Lecture will take place at 5:30 pm on October 10th, 2018 at Bagnani Hall, Traill College, Trent University (310 London Street, Peterborough).
 Light refreshments will be served.
 Kindly RSVP to firstname.lastname@example.org or by calling (705) 748-1011 x 6440.

 The Old King in his Exile

-Our first talk will be held at 5:30 pm on October 19th at Bagnani Hall, Traill College.
-We are thrilled to have Dr. Ulla Kriebernegg, Graz University, Austria as the first recipient of this honour.
+The inaugural lecture was held at 5:30 pm on October 19th, 2018 at Bagnani Hall, Traill College.
+We were thrilled to have Dr. Ulla Kriebernegg, Graz University, Austria as the first recipient of this honour.
 In addition to being an outstanding scholar, Prof. Kriebernegg has enjoyed productive working relationships with several members of TCAS, including Dr. Sally Chivers; both of whom have just released a co-edited monograph called “Care Home Stories: Aging, Disability and Long- Term Residential Care.”